 - Avoid standing for longer periods.

 Abdominal and back pain during pregnancy are generally not a cause for concern and can easily be resolved with proper care.
 However, consult with your doctor immediately if the pain intensifies, occurs frequently, and/or is accompanied by vaginal discharge and bleeding, or fever.

-You can also book an appointment with a top Gynecologist in in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your health concerns.
+You can also book an appointment with a top Gynecologist in Peshawar, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your health concerns.